TuxForge/archie/README.md

 ## Overview

-**﻿⚠️ Warning: This project is no longer actively maintained due to conflicts among the original maintainers.
-We strongly recommend users transition to [Archium](https://github.com/keirancc/archium), a fork that is actively maintained and offers a more comprehensive feature set, developed by Keiran.**
+**Important Notice:** This project is no longer actively maintained due to conflicts among the original maintainers.
+We highly recommend that users transition to [Archie-ng](https://github.com/Gur0v/archie-ng), a fork created by one of the original developers that receives regular updates.
+Alternatively, you may consider [Archium](https://github.com/keircn/archium), which, while not as actively maintained, offers a more comprehensive feature set developed by Keiran.
 ## Features

 - **System Updates**: Quickly update your entire system